 XBOX One X Blu Ray Laser Replacement

-The XBOX One X console suffers from disc reading issues and mechanical problems, just likely the older models.
-In fact, the drive hardware is the same - the laser unit is identical.
+The XBOX One X console suffers from disc reading issues and mechanical problems just like the older models.
+In fact, the disc drive hardware is the same - the laser unit is identical.

 Start by troubleshooting the mechanics first, as this will cost you nothing.
 See our XBOX One Mechanical Problems Page.

 If you have to replace the laser, then see the video below.
 You will need a replacement laser, and I recommend buying the laser with the complete deck.
 Don't get buying the laser eye on its own - you'll have a hell of a job trying to fit it to the deck.

 I've got links to Amazon for the laser below - if the seller is out of stock, then search for an alternative.
 If you can't find the laser with deck attached, then you CAN buy a complete blu ray drive, and take the laser deck out and put inside your drive.

 Any of the XBOX One model Drives will work, whether it be XBOX One Original, S or X. The drives are only a couple of dollars more than the laser, so its a no brainer.
 (Bear in mind if you replace the complete drive, you will need to swap the circuit board out, so just take the laser deck out)